AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

 ![Access the congfiguration of AMA API credentials](./assets/config-sms-api.png){width="800" zoomable="yes"}

-The page lists the available API Configurations for your instance.
+The page lists the available API configurations for your instance.
 You can filter the displayed API credentials by the SMS service provider or creator.

 ![Click the filter icon to filter the list of API credentials](./assets/config-sms-api-filter.png){width="500"}

-### Create a new API credention for an SMS service provider
+### Create a new API credentials for an SMS service provider

-In each of the following cases, clicking Submit the credentials are immediately validated & saved, redirecting you to the API Credentials listing page.
-If the submitted credentials are invalid, the system displays an error message on the listing page.
-In this case, you can choose to cancel the configuration, or to update it and submit again.

 >[!BEGINTABS]